SebastianLuccaTernes/C-Heap-Allocator/README.md

 I built three heap allocators in C following the Stanford Course CS107 during my time there in Summer 2025.

+Used GDB, GCC, valgrind, assembly code, and callgrind.
+Developed source code using Ubuntu, a linux terminal, and EMACS, a text editor.

 ## Allocator Implementations

 ### 1. Bump Allocator (bump.c)